Note: LIFECYCLE can only be used on machines that have the LIFECYCLE product active.

 In the dashboard, first start up the LIFECYCLE app, then select Overview:

 After selecting Overview, users will be brought to a page, like Figure 2 (referenced below), displaying sections for Parts and Assemblies, and Tools.
+Here, users are able to see a list of machines that have an active LIFECYCLE product under the Machine column.
+Users are also able to view the Maintenance Info and Lifecycle Info for each machine here.
 The Info column shows the number of parts and assemblies in each machine.

 Select one of the machines under the Machine column in the Parts and Assemblies section.
-Selecting a particular machine will bring users to the Machine Details page, which will resemble Figure 3 below:
+Clicking on a particular machine will drill down to the specific assemblies and parts of the machine bringing users to the Machine Details page, which will resemble Figure 3 below:

 © 2023 ei3 Corporation.
 Content of this web page is proprietary to ei3 Corporation.